University Council Meeting Minutes - Wednesday, April 23, 2025

 • 11 OAA Board members

-• A couple of weeks ago there was the women's Empowerment summit, where we had 9 alumni speakers to participate, and we also awarded the distinguished alumna award to Indy Lee, who's the class of 93.
+• A couple of weeks ago, there was the Women's Empowerment Summit, where 9 alumni speakers participated, and the distinguished alumna award was awarded to Indy Lee, class of '93.
 She founded a clean Skincare and Cosmetics company after being diagnosed with a life-threatening brain tumor, believed to be environmentally derived.

-• The Reunion weekend is coming up June 5th through the 8th, where we will celebrate 15 class anniversaries and 5 milestone mini reunion anniversaries.
+• The Reunion Weekend is coming up June 5th through the 8th, where 15 class anniversaries and 5 milestone mini-reunion anniversaries will be celebrated.
 Registration is open, and as of April 17, nearly 90 attendees are registered to participate.

 • Reunion Weekend: June 5-8, 2025